 Pomeranian Size is The First Consideration

-A Pomeranian dog is a good size for families who want a pet that isn’t intimidating.
+A Pomeranian dog is a good size for families who want a family dog that isn’t intimidating.
 He can be picked up easily by the children.
 They can take him for walks without having him escape because he’s too strong for the children to handle.

 These are all big pluses.
 However, small dogs can be fragile.
-You’ll need to teach your young children how to pick him up correctly, how to walk him, how to play with him without being rough, and many other tasks that may potentially hurt your dog if not done correctly.
+You’ll need to teach your young children how to pick him up correctly, walk him, play with him without being rough, and do many other tasks that may hurt your dog if not done correctly.
 The Pom isn’t a dog breed you can wrestle with like you would with a bigger dog.

 Tiny Pomeranian Puppies are Fragile